-How to create an encrypted backup of your iPhone or iPad with iTunes
+How to create an encrypted backup in iTunes on macOS Mojave and earlier

 - Connect your iPhone or iPad to your computer via USB.

 - Click on the device icon in the tab bar.